Kiev's Independence Square during Euromaidan. Photo by Konstantin Chernichkin

 Around 90 people were killed by sniper fire during the Euromaidan protests.
-A government inquiry in February found that Ukraine's Berkut special police were behind the killings of protesters, and 12 officers were arrested at the beginning of April – the first step towards closure for those who knew the victims.
+A government inquiry in February found that Ukraine's Berkut special police were behind the killings of protesters, and 12 officers were arrested at the beginning of April, the first step toward closure for those who knew the victims.

-I spoke to three Ukrainians who lost family members to snipers during the protests, and asked them to recount their last memories of their loved ones.
+I spoke to three Ukrainians who'd lost family members to snipers during the protests, and asked them to recount their last memories of their loved ones.

-*Anatoliy Zhalovaga – a 33-year-old PE teacher and builder from the city of Lviv – was killed by a sniper shot to the head on the 20th of February, within 24 hours of arriving at the protests in Kiev.
-His cousin, Eduard Zhalovaga, 33, has worked in the UK since 2009 as a project manager for a pharmaceutical company.*
+Anatoliy Zhalovaga,a 33-year-old phys-ed teacher and builder from the city of Lviv, was killed by a sniper shot to the head on February 20, within 24 hours of arriving at the protests in Kiev.
+His cousin,** Eduard Zhalovaga, 33, has worked in the UK since 2009 as a project manager for a pharmaceutical company.**

-There were a group of people who were going, and, at first, he didn’t take his passport with him and he had to return.
-He came back and he left again with some other men who were also travelling to Kiev to protest.
+There were a group of people who were going, and at first he didn’t take his passport with him and he had to return.
+He came back, and he left again with some other men who were also traveling to Kiev to protest.
 His brother called him that day at around 11AM, and he just answered the phone very briefly and said the army and police were using water cannons.
 Then he put down the phone.
 The family didn’t hear from him after that.

 The next morning they heard that he was one of the protesters who had been killed.
 They couldn’t believe it, because he was just there 24 hours before that.

-My father called me, because I live in England, and he informed me of Anatoliy's death.
+My father called me, because I live here in England, and he informed me of Anatoliy's death.
 It was very tragic.
-One of the hardest things was that he was the same age as I was – he was maybe six months older than I am.
-It was hard news to hear – something that made me realise that you should value people and the time you spend with them.
+One of the hardest things was that he was the same age as I was; he was maybe six months older than I am.
+It was hard news to hear—something that made me realize that you should value people and the time you spend with them.

 We don’t know whether he was killed with illegal bullets, but we do know that the army wasn't involved, only the riot police.
 It was special forces, and they were working with the internal military.
 But the people actually doing the shooting were part of the riot police or the special forces.